CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 Remedies Available Under California Law

-- No punitive damages unless the misrepresentation rises to fraud
+No, unless the misrepresentation rises to the level of fraud

 FAQs On Fraud & Misrepresentation